liupangzi/liuchao.me/blog/wp-content/plugins/gutenberg/readme.txt

 === Gutenberg ===
 Contributors: matveb, joen, karmatosed
-Requires at least: 5.0.0
+Requires at least: 5.1.0
-Tested up to: 5.1
+Tested up to: 5.2
-Stable tag: 5.6.0
+Stable tag: 5.9.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A new editing experience for WordPress is in the works, with the goal of making it easier than ever to make your words, pictures, and layout look just right.
-This is the beta plugin for the project.
+The block editor was introduced in core WordPress with version 5.0.
+This beta plugin allows you to test bleeding-edge features around editing and customization projects before they land in future WordPress releases.

 == Description ==